Cyberhost-itservice/keycloak/README.md

-# Here come ansible or bash for install Keycloak 20 with Postgresql on Ubuntu without replication Postgresql \
+# Install Keycloak 20.0.3 with Postgresql 12 on Ubuntu 20.0.4

- Install Finsih about  with: ansible-pull -U https://code.hattec.de/alexander.lewrick/Keyclaok.git
+ansible-pull -U

 # Keycloak 20.0.0 and Postgresql on Ubuntu Server 20.4